 - 4 English muffins, split and toasted

-- 8 slices Canadian bacon, warmed
+- 8 slices Jones Canadian Bacon, warmed

 - For hollandaise sauce, in top of a double boiler or a metal bowl over simmering water, whisk egg yolks, water and lemon juice until blended; cook until mixture is just thick enough to coat a metal spoon and temperature reaches 160°, whisking constantly.
 Remove from heat.
 Very slowly drizzle in warm melted butter, whisking constantly.
 Whisk in pepper.
 Transfer to a small bowl if necessary.
 Place bowl in a larger bowl of warm water.
 Keep warm, stirring occasionally, until ready to serve, up to 30 minutes.

 - Cook, uncovered, 2-4 minutes or until whites are completely set and yolks begin to thicken but are not hard.
 Using a slotted spoon, lift eggs out of water.
-Repeat with remaining 4 eggs.
+Repeat with remaining four eggs.

 - Top each muffin half with a slice of bacon, a poached egg and 2 tablespoons sauce; sprinkle with paprika.
 Serve immediately.
-Yield: 8 servings.

 Nutrition Facts1 serving: 345 calories, 26g fat (14g saturated fat), 331mg cholesterol, 522mg sodium, 15g carbohydrate (1g sugars, 1g fiber), 13g protein.